 A medial branch block is a procedure used to interrupt the nerves that supply the facet joints.
 Facet joints are small joints along your spine that, if inflamed, can become a source of pain.
 The medial nerve then carries a pain signal from the facet joint to the brain.
 A medial branch block stops this signal, and therefore, relieves pain for the patient.

-Medial Branch Block Procedure
+What is the Medial Branch Block procedure?

 This is a quick, outpatient procedure that requires little to no recovery time.
 To begin, the patient will be in a lying position.
 The treatment area is cleaned, and a local anesthetic may be used to help ease discomfort.
 During the procedure, steroid and anesthetic is injected into the medial branch nerves.
 The doctor will use fluoroscopy (x-ray) guidance to ensure the needle positioning correct.
 Upon completion, there will be a short in-office recovery period in which the patient will be monitored.